WalletConnect/walletconnect-docs/docs/web3modal/configuration.md

 ### defaultChain (optional)

-Set default wagmi chain BEFORE user is connected.
-Defaults to `mainnet` if it was configured, or first chain in array of all wagmi chains.
-Use network actions from wagmi after user is connected.
+Before the user establishes a connection, the default wagmi chain can be set.
+This defaults to the `mainnet` if configured, or the first chain in the array of all available wagmi chains.
+Once the user is connected, utilize the network actions provided by wagmi.

 ```ts
 defaultChain: polygon;